Republicans Are Stuck With Roy Moore. Here's What Could Happen Next

 Roy Moore stays on the ballot in Alabama

 Alabama law says a candidate’s name can’t be removed from the ballot within 76 days of the election.
 This is true even if Moore decides to drop out of the race: His name would stay on the ballot, and any votes cast for him would not count.
-But the Alabama Secretary of State’s office told TIME that if Moore withdraws, the election would be voided if he still won or if no other candidate got more than 50% of the vote.
+But the Alabama Secretary of State’s office told TIME that if Moore withdraws, the election would be voided if he still won or if no other candidate got more than 50%—or a plurality— of the vote.
 Put another way, even if Moore withdraws from the race, the Democratic candidate Doug Jones (or a write-in candidate) would still need to crack 50% of the vote to win.
 Some legal experts are also positing that even without getting 50% of the vote, the runner-up in the contest could win.

 Republicans launch a write-in candidate against Moore